Contact Us

 Do ensure that you have some breathing space in each grid.
 One way to do this is to alternate each shape with an image (like in the example above).
 The added visuals will also give the slide more impact and make it more memorable.

-Presentation slide example by Marketofy PowerPoint Presentation Template This presentation design style requires little to no visual element at all.
+Presentation slide example by Marketofy PowerPoint Presentation Template.
+This presentation design style requires little to no visual elements at all.
 All you need to do is insert some shapes (with strong color contrast to the background) that will serve as visual elements themselves.

 Notice the slide example above, which places the content within four rectangular shapes (with a pointed end).
 As you can see in the above example, the strong contrast of the colored shapes against the white background looks great, and not a word was sacrificed in the process.